jeussantiago/CoinCompanions/README.md

 -   [x] accept group invitation
 -   [x] fixed user friend search bug for users who originally dont have any friends

--   [ ] if its the first time a user visits a group, and they already have expense, create a popup for them to select what expenses to add themselves to.
+-   [x] if its the first time a user visits a group, and they already have expense, create a popup for them to select what expenses to add themselves to.
 Or maybe just give them a prompt if they want to be added to all expenses that are typisTypeSettle=false (type: expense) and isEvenlySplit=true
+    -   would need to slightly rework api to account for this since we don't need a list anymore and we would just be changing everything
+-   [ ] user profile update (only allowed to udpate info if not user_id 1 or guest_user_id)

 ---